umar052001/clothing-web/README.md

+#Live Preview is available at
+Open [https://tubular-sfogliatella-3c3293.netlify.app/] to view it in your browser

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).